-For the filming locations, we calculated the footprint associated to the use of generators.
-To do this, we sought out invoices for propane or diesel purchases in the control room's expenditures.
+For the filming locations, we calculated the footprint related to the use of generators.
+To do this, we have taken into account the propane or diesel purchases in the film crew's expense allowances.
 The Albert calculator has the option to enter a dollar amount or a number of litres, depending on the information available.

-For indoor filming with a temporary connection, we conducted meter readings.
+For indoor filming with a temporary connection, we took meter readings.
 This was the case for the first part of the shooting which took place in a country house in East Bolton.